intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

 ## What you’ll Learn
   * How to install the OpenCL™ Runtime Package
-  * How to install the Intel® Computer Vision SDK
+  * How to install the Intel® Computer Vision SDK Beta R3
   * How to generate the .bin and .xml (IR files) needed for the Inference Engine from a Caffe model
   * Run the Inference Engine using the generated IR files in a C++ application
   * Compare the performance of CPU vs GPU